fkranhold/ets-preambles/README.md

 they work properly on your system, have a look at the small examples that are contained in the folder `./examples`.
 You should be able to compile them if:

-  1. you installed the components as described before,
+  1. you have installed the components as described before,
-  2. you installed the fonts that are called (see below), and
+  2. you have installed the fonts that are called (see below), and
   3. you use `lualatex` for the compilation.

 ## Templates and shortcuts

-Even though the usage of these preambles significantly reduces the amount of code necessary to put the beginning of each TeX file, you might still want to have a mechanism that produces a new document containing a rough structure waiting to be filled with content (especially for letters, where you have to set several KOMA variables).
+Even though using these preambles significantly reduces the amount of code necessary to put at the beginning of each TeX file, you might still want to have a mechanism that produces a new document containing the rough structure waiting to be filled with content (especially for letters, where you have to set several KOMA variables).

 The folder `./templates` addresses this requirement.
-Since you might want to change these templates to your needs (e.g. add your name and address in the letter template), I suggest to _copy_ them to your local TEXMF tree[^3], e.g. by calling (from within the repository’s main folder):
+Since you might want to change these templates to your needs (e.g. add your name and address in the letter template), I suggest to _copy_ them to your local TEXMF tree[^3], by calling (from within the repository’s main folder):

     mkdir -d $TEXMFHOME/local/templates/ets